Spacial/awesome-systools/README.md

 - [Photograph Your Work](https://etbe.coker.com.au/2019/01/06/photograph-your-work/)
 - [How I Manage My Time](https://zwischenzugs.com/2017/12/03/how-i-manage-my-time/): by zwischenzugs
 - [Ask HN: How do you keep track of your creative thoughts? | Hacker News](https://news.ycombinator.com/item?id=18837345)
+- [WTF](https://wtfutil.com/) is a [personal information dashboard for your terminal](https://github.com/wtfutil/wtf), developed for those who spend most of their day in the command line.

 ## Knowlegde